s-fuerst/Vahana.jl/docs/src/predator.md

 ## Edges

-All agents have their position as part of their state, but e.g. the cell can only "see" the animals if they are connected to the cell via an edge.
+All agents have their position as part of their state, but a cell can only "see" the animals if they are connected to the cell via an edge.
 Vahana supports the creation of such edges via the [`move_to!`](@ref) function.

 Prey/PredatorPosition are edges from the prey/predator to the cell.
-We use two different types (and not just one type Position) because this allows the cell to access only the prey or predator on the cell.
+We use two different types (and not just one type Position) because this allows the cell to differentiate between prey or predators by the type of the edges.

 ````@example predator
 struct PreyPosition end